andreobriennz/remarkable/README.md

 # remarkable
-## Compile multiple files to markdown with automated theming
+## Combine and compile multiple markdown files into markup with automatically generated theming to suit

 Project is currently under development.